 A set of rules associated with a process that determine how to respond to incoming events, such as initiating a new work item or appending an event to an existing work item.
 A manual trigger requires human intervention to initiate a work item.
-For more information about triggers, see Chapter 3, "Understanding Triggers," on page 25.
+For more information about triggers, see Understanding Triggers.